Practice Area

 The majority of motorcycle accidents involve a collision with another vehicle, often due to motor vehicle driver error.
 However, some only involve the motorcycle, such as a single-vehicle accident caused by a dangerous road defect.
 Any type of motorcycle accident can prove catastrophic or fatal to the rider and his or her passengers.
 If you get injured in an accident, our

-investigators can determine the type of crash and identify its cause.
+Investigators can determine the type of crash and identify its cause.

 Motorcycle Accident Statistics